-Frances has published 12 novels since Dovey Coe, working on all of them with her editor, Caitlyn Dlouhy, of Atheneum Books for Young Readers.
+Frances has published many novels since Dovey Coe, working mostly with her editor, Caitlyn Dlouhy, of Atheneum Books for Young Readers.
 In addition to the Edgar and William Allen White prizes, her books have received other numerous awards, including the Christopher Award (Shooting the Moon), the Voya Book Award (Where I’d Like to Be), and the Boston Globe-Horn Book Award for Excellence in Children’s Fiction, Honor Book (Shooting the Moon).
 Frances writes from around 9 a.m. to noon on weekdays.
 She has said she finds writing first drafts challenging and enjoys revising.

 I write very bad first drafts, send them to my editor; she asks a lot of brilliant questions, and I revise.
 I love revising.
 That’s absolutely my favorite part of the process.
 I write in different parts of the house, and they’re all a mess.
 The one place I never write is my desk, so it’s very neat and tidy.

 About 2012’s The Second Life of Abigail Walker, The New York Times Book Review wrote: